FIWARE-Middleware/KIARA/doc/User and Developer Guide.md

 ### Basic procedure

-Before diving into the details describing the features and configure your project for KIARA, the following quick example should show the basic steps to create a simple client and server application in the different operation modes.
+Before diving into the details describing the features and configure your projectfor KIARA, the following quick example should show the basic steps to create a simple client and server application in the different operation modes.

 Detailed instructions on how to execute the particular steps are given in chapter [Building a KIARA RPC application](#building-a-kiara-rpc-application).